The value of diverse cultural content is a driver for sustainable organizations — and sustainable economies

 Arising new leadership

-The key challenge is integration, not to be confused with adaptation.
-Focusing on how someone new does not fit into an established system is not productive.
-Instead, it would be wiser to see how we can benefit from new perspectives.
-It is a misconception that immigrants have lower levels of education than the national workforce and a fact that, for instance, in NYC most local small businesses are owned by immigrants, often without the necessary paperwork.
+The main challenge is integration, which should not be confused with adaption.
+Analyzing how someone new does not fit in an established system is not very smart.
+It would be wiser to see how we can benefit from new perspectives.
+It is a misconception that the educational levels of immigrants are lower than the national workforce, and a fact that, for instance, in NYC, most local small businesses are composed of immigrants, frequently without the necessary paperwork.

-In our large systems, we lead with democracy.
-People are free to speak their minds, but many struggle to do what they excel at.
-Initiatives are contrasted with perfectionism and claims of tradition and experience.
-Very few know how difficult this becomes when you add the bureaucracies of different systems to overcome.
-We are forced into a new mold, whether clearly structured or invisible.
-Emerging new international business units facilitated by remote working and HR departments that must comply with DEI and ESG regulations now face the challenge of contrasting structures and new ways of collaborating.
+In our maxi systems, we lead with democracy.
+You can say what you want – but many will encounter difficulties doing what they are good at.
+Initiatives are contrasted with perfectionism and claim on tradition and experience.
+Very few know how difficult this becomes when you add on bureaucracies of different systems to overcome.
+We will be pressed in a new scheme, whether clearly structured or invisible.
+However, new, international business units that became more imminent with online working and HR that need to respond to DEI and ESG regulations are now faced with the need to change structures and ways of collaborating that we were used to.

-Diversity can drive innovation.
-In design-driven innovation processes, we cultivate a leadership approach that is comfortable with uncertainty.
-Rather than focusing solely on achieving numerical goals, we first create a space for diverse contributions and then codify the input received instead of presenting ideas and taking everyone along.
-The principles of Transversal Strategic Design aim to engage diverse contributions and uncover opportunities by connecting each project to diverse people, analog realities, broad networks, and ecosystems.
+Diversity can be a driver for innovation.
+In design-driven innovation processes, we cultivate a leadership approach that is prone to deal with uncertainty.
+Instead of working towards achieving (numeric) goals, we first create a space for diverse contributions and then codify the input received instead of proposing ideas and taking everyone with us.
+Transversal Strategic Design principles aim to engage various contributions and unveil opportunities by relating any project to diverse people, analog realities, greater networks, and ecosystems.

-Here, the value of cultural content and diversity is the engine that drives the quality of any project and its integration into our systems and environments.
-The interaction of different thought and behavior patterns is always enriching and forms the basis for any innovation process.
+Here, the value of cultural content and cultural diversity is the engine for the quality of any project and its integration into our systems and environments.
+The interaction of different thought and behavior patterns is always enriching; it lays the foundation for any innovation process.

 A desire for the new

-The overdue next step towards a democratic way of living and working together would be to advance from freedom of speech to free and independent contributions from everyone.
-What we do and how we do it speaks louder than many words — which can be influenced by manipulation, bias, and categorization.
-In 2006, the UN defined “the right to remain distinct.”
+The overdue advancement of a democratic way of living and working together would be the development from freedom of speech to free and independent contributions from everyone.
+What we do and how we do it says more than many words — which might result from manipulations, biases, and categorizations anyway.
+In 2006, the UN defined “the right to remain distinct”.
 It would be a good time to implement this right by turning it into an opportunity.

-Local understanding and knowledge can offer unique perspectives and bear great potential — if they connect.
-Communicating diverse approaches leads to mutual enrichment, engagement, and catalysis.
-In contrast, selective integration into a uniform, static system inevitably leads to exclusion.
-Our future could benefit from the interaction of diverse cultural contents and knowledge, such as how to adapt to extreme climatic conditions.
+Culture generates economy, and different cultures can enrich the economic landscape if a framework and leeway allow individual contributions.
+Local understanding and knowledge can show unique perspectives and bear great potential – if they connect.
+The communication of different approaches is a reciprocal enrichment, a mutual engagement, and catalyzation.
+In contrast, the selective integration into a uniform, static system inevitably leads to exclusions.
+Our future could benefit from the interaction of diverse cultural contents and knowledge and how to adapt, for instance, to extreme climatic conditions.